informedcitizenry/6502.Net/README.md

 ```
 ## Labels and Symbols

-When writing assembly code, it is preferable to use labels for branches and data than to use hard-coded addresses.
-Labels can be used to define constants, and as jump points in code.
+When writing assembly code, hand-coding branches, addresses and constants can be time-consuming and lead to errors.
+Labels take care of this work for you!
 There is no restriction on name size, but all labels must begin with an underscore or letter, and can only contain underscores, letters, and digits, and they cannot be re-assigned:
 ```
             black   =   0